gaonee/myapp/README.md

 # myapp
-A demo integrate electron+reacr+typescript+webpack.
+A demo integrate electron+react+redux+typescript+webpack.

 How to use:

-npm install
+npm install &&
 npm start